crate/cratedb-guide/docs/home/index.md

 # Welcome to CrateDB

 CrateDB is a **distributed SQL database** designed for **real-time analytics and search** at scale.
-Whether you're working with time-series data, full-text search, or large volumes of structured and semi-structured data, CrateDB gives you the **power of SQL**, the **scalability of NoSQL**, and the **flexibility of a modern data platform**.
+Whether you are working with time-series data, full-text search, or large volumes of structured and semi-structured data, CrateDB gives you the **power of SQL**, the **scalability of NoSQL**, and the **flexibility of a modern data platform**.